SeheeKim618/real-time-recurrence/README.md

-# Implementation of Low-rank Real Time Recurrent Learning
+# Implementation of Low-Rank Real-Time Recurrent Learning

 ### Train
 To run the code, follow the below.